Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

 Can I Make Soda Bread Without Buttermilk?

-Soda bread is a quick bread that uses buttermilk and baking soda (a.k.a. bread soda) as leavening agents, rather than yeast.
-This recipe uses minimum ingredients and can be easily prepared in 15 to 20 minutes, with a cooking time of 35 minutes.
+Soda bread is a quick bread that uses buttermilk and baking soda (aka bread soda) as leavening agents, rather than yeast.
+This recipe only uses a few ingredients and can be easily prepared in 15 to 20 minutes, with a cooking time of 39 minutes.

 - 1 rounded teaspoon baking soda (bread soda)